Gonsix/fts/README.md

-# This is file transfer program using TLS
+# This is file transfer program using TLS (wolfSSL)

 Server : python ./server/server.py